Skip to main content

 • Profiles - trace the hydraulic grade line or the temperature along any pipe run.

-• Pump and fan charts - the curve, the operating point, the best-efficiency point and the operating-region check; NPSHa with a cavitation-risk flag.
+• Pump and fan charts - the curve, the operating point, the best-efficiency point and the operating-region check, plus NPSHa with a cavitation-risk flag.

 • Validation panel and advisories - design advisories such as high velocity or negative pressure, with click-to-locate, against limits you can configure.